Raoul Wallenberg – World War II hero

 A privileged background

 The Wallenberg family is one of Sweden’s most prominent, with generations of leading bankers, diplomats and statesmen.
-Raoul’s father was a cousin of Jacob and Marcus Wallenberg, two of Sweden’s best-known financiers and industrialists of the 20th century.
+Raoul’s father was a cousin of brothers Jacob and Marcus Wallenberg, two of Sweden’s best-known financiers and industrialists of the 20th century.

 The plan was for Raoul to go into banking, but he was more interested in architecture and trade.
 In 1931, he went to study architecture at the University of Michigan in the United States.
 There, he also studied English, German and French.